vguerra/FlightDelayPrediction/report/README.md

 | Accuracy       | 0.975               | 0.877      | 0.858                | 0.810                               |                         |

 We slightly improved the results with our implementation (by around 2% on the reported metrics).
-All the reported statistics on the datasets (total number of flight, number of delayed flights, etc) were the same than the ones reported in the paper, so the improvement might be attributed to feature engineering or the model itself.
+All the reported statistics on the datasets (total number of flight, number of delayed flights, etc) were the same as the ones reported in the paper, so the improvement might be attributed to feature engineering or the model itself.

 ### Feature importance analysis